sandhyaparna/Data-Science/README.md

 * Performance metric during Prediction - Speed of response
 * Magic of ML comes with quantity and not complexity
 * simplify user input in APIs
+* In GCP, You can process unstructured data through an ML API and take the reults of the ML API as thr input to your chose model

 ML Effort Allocation
 * Defining KPIs